kubestellar/kubestellar/space-framework/docs/using-sf-for-ks.md

 #### Accessing a pSpace
 In order to access a pSpace (get or create/update objects) the following procedure is used:
 1. Fetch the pSpace access info from the Space object: The status section of the Space object includes a secret reference (secret name and namespace).
 That secret holds the access config to the pSpace.
-2. Fetch and decode the actual secret into a KubeCOnfig file
+2. Fetch and decode the actual secret into a KubeConfig file
 3. The space can now be accessed with regular `kubectl` commands using that KubeConfig file

 **Example: List the namespaces on the pSpace `space1`**